m-hassan-tariq/GulpJSForAngularJS/README.md

 	![8](https://cloud.githubusercontent.com/assets/10474169/11723141/44663bb6-9f32-11e5-9a55-87fafd7aa3d9.png)

-- Use **gulp-load-plugins** for lazy laoding, Loads in any gulp plugins and attaches them to the global scope, or an object of your choice.
+- Use **gulp-load-plugins** for lazy loading, Loads in any gulp plugins and attaches them to the global scope, or an object of your choice.

 		$ npm install --save-dev gulp-load-plugins